AEFeinstein/Super-2022-Swadge-FW/docs/P2P_CONNECTION.md

 The p2p connection protocol is object-oriented-ish.
 There is a single struct defined in ``p2pConnection.h``, ``p2pInfo``, which contains all the state and timer information for the protocol.
 The protocol does not allocate any memory for this, it must be provided by the Swadge mode.
 Every function takes a pointer to this memory as its first argument.

+The Swadge mode is not responsible for maintaining any sort of state or managing the connection sequence.
+It is recommended that the Swadge mode updates its UI in reaction to reported connection events and received messages.

 The messages are underscore delimited with the following format:

 ```mid_typ_sn_XX:XX:XX:XX:XX:XX_payload```